tytydraco/yessleep/out/My_sister_can_communicate_through_flesh_I_need_to_speak_with_her_one_last_time_no_matter_the_cost.md

 I would.

 I leaped from my chair, hand outstretched, reaching for her mouth.
 The suddenness of my outburst caught Grace off guard.
 She yelled “*GET BACK YOU - “* before my fingers interrupted her.
 I cradled her tongue in my palm and pressed my fingertips into the warm, wriggling flesh.
 A panicked scream reverberated through the small bones in my wrist.
 I could feel Silvia.
 I could almost hear her, too.
 She was trying to tell me something, but her voice was muffled, coarse with static like a call with a shoddy connection.
-As Grace’s teeth began to clamp down, I dragged my fingertips across her tongue, arranging them into various configurations, trying to locate the pattern that would improve this divine signal…
+As Grace’s teeth began to clamp down, I dragged my fingertips across her tongue, arranging them into various configurations, trying to locate the pattern that would amplify this divine signal…

 Pain exploded across the back of my hand.